BCIT-SSD-2020-21/hauler-backend/README.md

 ## Installation requirements

 ### dependancies required to be installed
-- npm install mongoose, cors, express and body-parser
+* npm install mongoose, cors, express and body-parser
+* npm i aws-sdk
+* npm install dotenv

 ### Currently the database on MongoDb is hosted on their shared cluster plan (free).
 - A dot env file will have to be created at the root to store the below Url and add the databse cluster password.